 For more than ten years, the Ring Trio has been able to inspire visitors and listeners anew every time during their monthly workshop concert.
 Always new, always different – be it light art, poetry or jazz music: as an established series, the trio welcomes various artists in order to bring something new and unique to the stage together with them full of experimental joy.

 Openness, curiosity and creativity are the watchwords here.
 Here you get an insight into the latest shows:

 Demian Kappenstein: Drums, Electronics

 In his concerts for solo percussion he works on combining electronic and acoustic music and their visual perception.
 His solo debut WEIT was released as a special edition by Jazzsick Records in Cologne.
-In December 2015 Kappenstein and Vincent von Schlippenbach presented the “invisible percussion-invisible drums” developed with Marc Bangert in the German Bundestag.
+In December 2015 Kappenstein and Vincent von Schlippenbach presented the “unsichtbare Schlagzeug-invisible drums” developed with Marc Bangert in the German Bundestag.